How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Experimental Results

 We defined the racing car's safety as being located within the track surface.
 The cart pole's safety is defined by the angles in the safe range of $[-6, 6]$ degrees, whereas the whole activity range of the cart pole is $[-48, 48]$ degrees.

-\paragraph{Performance Metrics} We use the \emph{F1 score} as our main metric for evaluating safety label predictors.
-Besides, false positives are a major concern in safety prediction (actually unsafe situations predicted as safe), so we also evaluate the \emph{False Positive Rate} (FPR).
+\paragraph{Performance Metrics} We use the \emph{F1 score} as our main metric for evaluating safety label predictors, as it balances the precision and recall: $F1 = 2 \times \frac{\text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}} = 2 \times \frac{TP}{{TP + \frac{FP + FN}{2}}}$.
+False positives are also a major concern in safety prediction (actually unsafe situations predicted as safe), so we also evaluate the \emph{False Positive Rate} (FPR): $\text{FPR} = \frac{FP}{FP + TN}$.
 To evaluate our chance predictors, we compute the \emph{Expected Calibration Error} (ECE, intuitively a weighted average difference between the predicted and true probabilities) and \emph{Maximum Calibration Error} (MCE, intuitively the maximum aforementioned difference)~\cite{guo_calibration_2017,minderer_revisiting_2021}.